 Mother’s Day is fast approaching, this year it’s Sunday, May 10th.
 If you usually take mom out for brunch, lunch, or dinner I doubt it’s going to be the same this year.
 Most of us are still quarantined, whether self imposed or mandated.
 But really with the COVID-19 virus still running rampant and without a cure or vaccine in sight do you really want to risk mom’s health, and yours, by dining out?

-Along with taking mom out for a meal the kids like to give her a gift as well, and what better gift to give mom than something made lovingly for her.
+So instead of going out how about giving mom a gift instead?
+And what better gift to give mom than something made lovingly for her.
 Here are some really unique ideas that kids can make with just a bit of help from dad, aunties, or older siblings.
 Moms can make them too for grandmas, friends, and aunties!

-This is one of my favorite gifts, my grandson Devon made it for me a couple of years ago.
+This is one of my favorite gifts, my grandson Devon made it for me a few years ago.

 His mom, my daughter, helped him make the hand print tree and write the poem.
 She then had it framed and Devon presented it to me on Mother’s Day.
 It proudly hangs in our family room.

 Here’s the poem, feel free to use it for your projects.

 This cute idea from Her Split Ends recycles baby food jars.

 Learn how here!

 Cover terracotta flower posts with fabric.